tanzilzubair/open_weather_api_client/README.md

 This packages provides an unofficial but comprehensive Dart library for interfacing with the OpenWeather API endpoints.

 ## Features
 - Supports queries via both coordinates and names of cities
-- Powerful error handling system with support for connection checks, timeouts, unexpected errors and every error response that can be sent by the Open Weather API endpoints
+- Powerful error handling system with support for connection checks, timeouts, unexpected errors and numerous error responses that can be sent by the Open Weather API endpoints
 - Support for querying in any of the languages supported by the OpenWeather endpoints
-- Robust options for unit conversions, supporting converting temperature, pressure, speed, distance and precipitation
+- Robust options for unit conversions, supporting converting `temperature`, `pressure`, `speed`, `distance` and `precipitation`
 - Simple API that maps intuitively to the OpenWeather endpoints
 - Production tested (on my own app, check it out [here](https://play.google.com/store/apps/details?id=tanzilzubairbinzaman.caelum))
 - Batteries included  :)

 ## Getting Started
 Each separate OpenWeather endpoint has its own corresponding weather factory class and data model class that it returns.
+Note that wherever numerial data is parsed, it is returned at the highest possible accuracy.

 ### CurrentWeather endpoint
 The current weather endpoint can be queried using the **CurrentWeatherFactory** class, and returns a Tuple containing the request status, and an instance of **CurrentWeather**, if the request is successful